Izzy78745/obsidian-notes/Chemistry/CHEM PEOPLE+MODELS.md

 ----

 - ## ### Bohr’s Planetary Model
-	- ##### One of the things this guy did was systematize the Protestant doctrine, in which he named The Institutes of the Christian Religion.
+	- ##### 1922: Nobel Prize awarded for the model
+	- Electrons orbiting the nucleus already understood at his time

 -----